ShankyDV/Microsoft-Team-/README.md

 * Use the  following credentials to login

-username - Anuj  Password - 123456
+username - Deepanshu  Password - 123456

 ## Available Scripts